blanklob/helium/README.md

 # Helium

-> This was made as a follow-up to the Shopify Unite 2021 event revealing the new theme online store 2.0 that has supports for JSON templates and section everywhere concept and few other features.
+> A Shopify theme environment from scratch ⚙️, with Online Store 2.0 features.
+Built with performance ⚡️ and best practices in mind, has sensible defaults for structured data, open graphs.
+Hot Module Reloading on SASS/ES6 file changes for rapid development and many other features...

 [![Shopify Theme Check][theme-check-badge]][theme-check-url]
 [![Downloads][npm-downloads-badge]][npm-downloads-url]